 Also, Lake Lenexa is home to a good population of bass that thrives around the lily pads and other flooded vegetation.
 And kids can have a great time fishing with bobbers for bluegill close to the shore.
 But do be aware that the daily limit for bass is five per day.

 Additionally, you must release anything between 13 to 18 inches.
 Even so, Lake Lenexa has earned a place on this list of our favorite fishing locations in Kansas.

 10. Lake Olathe

 Lake Olathe, just a mile west of the town of Olathe in Johnson County, is a pretty 172-acre lake.
 And it has a large park area for the kids to play in if they get bored with fishing.
-The lake has a surprisingly generous range of fish species, including:
+The lake has landed on our list of the best fishing spots in Kansas since it is the home of a surprisingly generous range of fish species, including:

 - Largemouth Bass